Carlos Alcaraz gives Spain a Miami Open men's winner

-MIAMI GARDENS, Fla. – Spanish fans brought plenty of their nation’s flags to Hard Rock Stadium on Sunday, thrusting them into the air whenever things were going well for Carlos Alcaraz.
+MIAMI GARDENS, Fla. – Spanish fans brought plenty of their nation’s flags to Hard Rock Stadium, thrusting them into the air whenever things were going well for Carlos Alcaraz.

 He kept them busy, all the way to the end.